YOUNGmaxer/git-user/README.md

-# git-user
+# gu（git-user）

 English | [中文](./README.zh-CN.md)

-`git-user` is a command-line tool for managing multiple Git user profiles on a single machine, facilitating the switching of user information between personal and work projects.
+`gu` is a command-line tool for managing multiple Git user profiles on a single machine, facilitating the switching of user information between personal and work projects.

 ## Installation

-Run the following commands to install `git-user`:
+Run the following commands to install `gu`:

 ```bash
 git clone https://github.com/YOUNGmaxer/git-user.git